TeamSAIDA/SAIDA_RL/index.md

 [Link](https://TeamSAIDA.github.io/SAIDA_RL/api/index.html)

 ## Environment
-We built environment based on openai gym. it consists of interface like below.
+We built environment based on OpenAI gym. it consists of interface like below.

 ### Agent